-Manchester United have been strongly linked with a move for Arsenal playmker Mesut Ozil in recent weeks.
+Manchester United have been strongly linked with a move for Arsenal playmaker, Mesut Özil, in recent weeks.

 Indeed, a report in the Daily Mirror says that the 2014 World Cup winner has already told teammates that he will move to Old Trafford after snubbing the latest contract offer from Arsenal.

-Mesut Ozil has been a regular in Arsene Wenger’s side since making a then club record £42.5 million move from Real Madrid in the summer of 2013.
-This came three years after Jose Mourinho had taken him to the Santiago Bernabeu.
+Mesut Özil has been a regular in Arsène Wenger’s side since making what was then a club record £42.5 million move from Real Madrid in the summer of 2013.
+This came three years after José Mourinho had taken him to the Santiago Bernabéu.

 Despite often being criticised for his inconsistent performances in the Premier League, the 29-year-old has provided more assists since arriving in the English top flight than any other player (45).
 And he’s done that without a top striker to supply until this season.

-Henrikh Mkhitaryan currently plays the number 10 role for the Red Devils and has not been very productive in this role since August.
-The only other options available to the Portuguese coach are Jesse Lingard and Juan Mata, with the latter never seemingly being Mourinho’s preferred choice, and often playing out on the right wing.
+Henrikh Mkhitaryan currently plays the number 10 role for the Red Devils but has not been very productive in the position since August.
+The only other options available to the Portuguese coach are Jesse Lingard and Juan Mata, with the latter never seemingly being Mourinho’s preferred choice and often playing out on the right wing.

-Having goalscorers like Romelu Lukaku, Anthony Martial and Marcus Rashford around, Mesut Ozil could certainly thrive in a 4-2-3-1 formation where he could play his usual number 10 role.
-He has a big target in Lukaku to supply with close-range headed chances, and pace in Martial and Rashford to slide in on goal.
+Having goalscorers like Romelu Lukaku, Anthony Martial, and Marcus Rashford around means Mesut Özil could certainly thrive in a 4-2-3-1 formation, where he could play his usual number 10 role.
+He has a big target in Lukaku to supply with close-range headed chances and pace in Martial and Rashford to slide in on goal.